To learn more about the Configuration Manager in Linux, see Configuration Manager.

 Connection String: The connection string contains all the necessary attributes for accessing the Sisense application database.

 Encryption Key: The value of this field is the encryption key used by Sisense to encrypt your application database users.
 This value is used when you need to create users for your application database.
 See Hosting the Application Database for more information

 Sisense stores logs locally on your Sisense server.
 These logs are typically used by Sisense Support when troubleshooting any issues with your Sisense environment.
 You can define the location of these logs and the level of logging.

 Path: The current path when Sisense stores logs.
 You can enter a new path for your logs on your Sisense server.
 The log path must contain / at the end of the path.

 Level: Select the level of logging.

 The following fields are used to communicate with your Sisense Configuration database and the Sisense Message Broker.
 Typically, this is only necessary when implementing a high availability environment.
-For more information, see High Availability.
+For more information, see Multi-Node Deployments.

 RabbitMQ Connection String: The connection string to the Sisense message broker.
 Click Test to verify the connection.
-See Replicating the Message Broker for more information.
+See for more information.

 Apply Strict Data Security on Filters: Controls whether or not to apply data security on collapsed filters that have a relationship to a restricted field.
 By default, data security is always applied.
 Data security will still be applied when the filter is expanded and for all widgets.